 He is running along after his invention, trying to keep up as it moves over the trees and fields.

-In the final section the poem the entire picture is transformed.
-This is not the scene which a reader was led to believe when the speaker spoke of fruit trees and “golden green” fields of rice.
+In the final section, the poem the entire picture is transformed.
+This is not the scene that a reader was led to believe when the speaker spoke of fruit trees and “golden green” fields of rice.

 The air through which the kite is traveling is filled with “black acrid smoke.”
 This is coming from the “factories” which surround the child’s area of play.
 He is not in a park, in his backyard, or in a beautiful forested area.
 The child is in a dirty, probably densely populated area which is playing host to sickening and poisonous industrial practices.

-These factories don’t just produce garbage, they are also responsible for the massive amounts of garbage which cover the streets.
-The trash problem is completely out of control in this city, neighbourhood, or town.
+These factories don’t just produce garbage, they are also responsible for the massive amounts of garbage that cover the streets.
+The trash problem is completely out of control in this city, neighborhood, or town.
 The refuse is running down the roads and settling in “blocked drains.”

 This last section of lines brings up images of confinement.
 The garbage is not escaping from the roads, the air is filled to capacity with smoke, and the child, who is attempting to participate in his childhood, will most likely not be leaving this place anytime soon.